viamrobotics/docs/docs/components/board/upboard.md

 ---

 Configure an `upboard` board to integrate an Intel-based board like the [UP4000](https://github.com/up-board/up-community/wiki/Pinout_UP4000) into your robot.
-Xomplete the following set-up requirements, then move on to configuring your board in the Viam app](https://app.viam.com):
+Complete the following set-up requirements, then move on to configuring your board in the Viam app](https://app.viam.com):

 ## Set up requirements